vesta-power-model/vesta/README.md

 sudo apk add bcc-tools bcc-doc
 ```

+Once you have done the two above steps, you will very likely need to reboot your system.

+Finally, you may need to mount [`debugfs`](https://docs.kernel.org/filesystems/debugfs.html) which `bpf` uses to communicate between the user and kernel spaces.
+This is done using `mount -t debugfs none /sys/kernel/debug`.
+If you missed this step, you may see an error message like `open(/sys/kernel/debug/tracing/uprobe_events): No such file or directory` when running the experiments.

 ## Java with Dtrace

 Finally, you will need a version of `java` with [`DTrace Probes`](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/dtrace.html) enabled, which will expose the dtrace probes as `UDSTs` that can be instrumented with `bcc`.
 Our official repository contains a pre-built version of `openjdk-19` that was used to run our experiments.
 If you would like to use a different version or you are running this from the github repository, you need to re-compile from [source](https://github.com/openjdk/jdk/blob/master/doc/building.md) with the `--enable-dtrace` flag set.